 - 36 months from your Medicare entitlement date.

-COBRA Continuation Coverage is identical to the coverage provided to Participants with Earned Eligibility for both Plan I and Plan II, except that COBRA Participants are not entitled to life insurance or accidental death and dismemberment benefits.
+COBRA is identical to the coverage provided to Participants with Earned Eligibility, except that COBRA Participants are not entitled to life insurance or accidental death and dismemberment benefits.

-When you lose Earned Eligibility, the Plan will send you a termination notice describing the available COBRA Continuation Coverage, along with enrollment materials.
+When you lose coverage due to a Qualifying Event, the Plan will send you a termination notice describing the available COBRA, along with enrollment materials.
 This is the time during which you can choose the Dependents you would like to cover and the corresponding premium.
-You can enroll Dependents who were not enrolled under your earned coverage, although these Dependents are not entitled to COBRA Continuation Coverage on an individual basis.
-If you do not enroll in COBRA Continuation Coverage following the loss of your Earned Eligibility, the Dependents that were covered under the Plan when your Earned Eligibility ended may enroll individually (and spouses may enroll their children with or without enrolling themselves), provided they enroll within the 60-day time limit.
+You can enroll Dependents who were not enrolled under your earned coverage, although these Dependents are not entitled to COBRA on an individual basis.
+If you do not enroll in COBRA following the loss of your Earned Eligibility or other Qualifying Event, the Dependents that were covered under the Plan when your coverage ended may enroll individually (and spouses may enroll their children with or without enrolling themselves), provided they enroll within the 60-day time limit described on this page.

 - The date your coverage terminated; or